krruzic/Reader-YC/README.md

 An up to date signed BAR file is almost always available at this repo.
 ## Requirements:
-BeautifulSoup4
+I recommend you use virtualenv for this, makes the process much easier BeautifulSoup4
     `pip install bs4`
 Requests
     `pip install requests`
+Tartutil
+    `pip install /path/to/tartutil/`

+The tartutil package isn't up yet but I'm working on it.
+The build steps should be a lot simpler too

 ## Steps to build:
 Since the release of tart V1.1, I have switched to the recommended method of building described [here](http://hg.microcode.ca/blackberry-py/wiki/Building%20HelloWorld)